allenyip/en/_posts/2012-11-08-the-next-iphone.md

 ---

-title: the Next "iPhone"
+title: The Next "iPhone"

 layout: post

 ---
 There's no doubt that iPhone has changed the way people interact with mobile devices, accomplished a revolution from keyboard-input to touch-experience.
-However, with the success of mobile devices and the mature of muti-touch became, people are losing their curiousness about it and looking forward to next revoluion of interaction.
+However, with the success of mobile devices and the mature of muti-touch technology became, people are losing their curiousness about it and looking forward to next revoluion of interaction.

 Some people begin to focus on these new technologies: